A Universal Genus-Two Curve from Siegel Modular Forms

-Let $\p $ be any point in the moduli space of genus-two curves $\M_2$ and $K$ its field of moduli.
-We provide a universal pair of genus-two curves over its minimal field of definition $K [d]$ where $d^2$ is given in terms of $\p$.
-Furthermore, $K$ is a field of definition if and only if $d^2$ is a complete square in $K$.
+\Abstract{Let $\p $ be any point in the moduli space of genus-two curves $\M_2$ and $K$ its f\/ield of moduli.
+We provide a universal equation of a genus-two curve $\mathcal C_{\a, \b}$ def\/ined over $K(\alpha, \beta)$, corresponding to $\p$, where $\alpha $ and $\beta$ satisfy a quadratic $\alpha^2+ b \beta^2= c$ such that $b$ and $c$ are given in terms of ratios of Siegel modular forms.
+The curve $\mathcal C_{\a, \b}$ is def\/ined over the f\/ield of moduli $K$ if and only if the quadratic has a $K$-rational point $(\a, \b)$.
+We discover some interesting symmetries of the Weierstrass equation of $\mathcal C_{\a, \b}$.
+This extends previous work of Mestre and others.}